-Digital currencies (or cryptocurrencies) such as Bitcoin are becoming more prevalent in modern society, but there is still a lot of confusion and uncertainty about these types of assets and where and how they should be reported for tax purposes.
+Digital currencies (or cryptocurrencies) such as Bitcoin are becoming more and more prevalent in modern society, but there is still a lot of confusion and uncertainty about these types of assets and where and how they should be reported for tax purposes.

 Income Tax (and National Insurance) will be payable if the units/tokens are earned through employment for example.
-If you are in receipt of cryptocurrencies as a result of your employment it is important to check whether the cryptocurrency is a “Readily Convertible Asset” ( easy to convert to actual currency) as whether the burden of reporting these falls on your employer through the PAYE system or you via Self Assessment will depend on this.
+If you are in receipt of cryptocurrencies as a result of your employment it is important to check whether the cryptocurrency is a “Readily Convertible Asset” ( easy to convert to actual currency) and whether the burden of reporting these falls on your employer through the PAYE system or you via Self Assessment will depend on this.

-As with other assets Capital Gains Tax can apply to the disposal of cryptocurrencies for a gain.
+As with other assets, Capital Gains Tax can apply to the disposal of cryptocurrencies for a gain.
 Cryptocurrencies of a singular type are pooled for the purpose of acquisition value.

-HMRC guidance also confirms that cryptocurrencies are assets for the purpose of a persons estate on death and are therefore subject to inheritance tax in the usual way.
+HMRC guidance also confirms that cryptocurrencies are assets for the purpose of a person’s estate on death and are therefore subject to inheritance tax in the usual way.

 We also recommend that you do not overlook digital assets when considering your Will instructions and we can assist you in leaving clear instructions for the executors of your estate.

 Our team of specialist solicitors has decades of experience in successfully handling a wide range of legal matters and cases in relation to cryptocurrency and digital asset taxation.